Sylvain Gasançon

 Sylvain Gasançon won first prize in the International Eduardo Mata Conducting Competition in Mexico in 2005.
 The following year, he was awarded second prize at the International Jorma Panula Conducting Competition in Vaasa, Finland.

-In North America and Europe he has conducted the Lausanne Chamber Orchestra, the Magdeburgische Philharmonie, Canada’s National Arts Centre Orchestra, the St. Petersburg State Symphony Orchestra, the Vaasa City Orchestra, the National Orchestra of Lorraine, the Orchestre de Bretagne, Sinfonia Rotterdam, the Orquesta Sinfónica de la Región de Murcia, the Sofia Festival Orchestra and the Orquestra Metropolitana de Lisboa.
-He has led all main orchestras in Latin America including the OSESP (State Orchestra of Sao Paulo), Buenos Aires Philharmonic at the Teatro Colón, Filarmónica de Bogotá, Sinfónica de Chile, the National Symphony Orchestra in Mexico and National Ballet in Bellas Artes, and the OFUNAM where he is the new Guest Conductor.
+Gasançon has conducted orchestras of prestige around the world which include the Lausanne Chamber Orchestra, Canada’s National Arts Centre Orchestra, the St. Petersburg State Symphony Orchestra, the Vaasa City Orchestra, the National Orchestra of Lorraine, the Orchestre de Bretagne, the Teatro São Carlo Symphony Orchestra in and the Metropolitana Orchestra in Lisbon the Magdeburgische Philharmonie, Sinfonia Rotterdam, the Orquesta Sinfónica de la Región de Murcia, the Sofia Festival Orchestra, the Hong Kong Philharmonic.
+He has led all main orchestras in Latin America including the OSESP (State Orchestra of Sao Paulo), Buenos Aires Philharmonic at the Teatro Colón, Buenos Aires National Symphony, Filarmónica de Bogotá, National Symphony of Chile, the National Symphony Orchestra in Mexico and National Ballet in Bellas Artes.

-He has collaborated with soloists of prestige including Peter Donohoe, Dame Evelyn Glennie, Lara St. John, Rachel Barton Pine, Simone Lamsma, Leonard Elschenbroich, Nicolas Dautricourt, Benedetto Lupo, Alex Klein and Lucas Macías Navarro
+He has collaborated with soloists of prestige including Peter Donohoe, Marta Argerich, Dame Evelyn Glennie, Lara St. John, Rachel Barton Pine, Simone Lamsma, Leonard Elschenbroich, Nicolas Dautricourt, Benedetto Lupo, Alex Klein and Lucas Macías Navarro.

 His first conducting teacher was Jean-Sébastien Béreau.
 He subsequently received guidance from conductors Gerhard Markson at the Mozarteum Salzburg, Gianluigi Gelmetti at the Fondazione Chigiana in Siena, Jorma Panula and Pinchas Zukerman at the National Arts Centre in Ottawa, and Jorma Panula in Lausanne and Saint Petersburg.
 He graduated from the Conservatoire National Supérieur de Musique de Paris, where he studied harmony, counterpoint, analysis and orchestration.